datacarpentry/astronomy-python/_episodes/06-photo.md

 ~~~
 {: .language-python}

-Let's make a color-magnitude plot one more time, highlighting the
+We will make a color-magnitude plot one more time, highlighting the
 selected stars with green markers.

 ~~~